samvera-labs/bot_challenge_page/README.md

 [![CI](https://github.com/samvera-labs/bot_challenge_page/actions/workflows/ci.yml/badge.svg)](https://github.com/samvera-labs/bot_challenge_page/actions/workflows/ci.yml) [![Gem Version](https://badge.fury.io/rb/bot_challenge_page.png)](http://badge.fury.io/rb/bot_challenge_page)

 BotChallengePage lets you protect certain routes in your Rails app with [CloudFlare Turnstile](https://www.cloudflare.com/application-services/products/turnstile/) "CAPTHCA alternate" bot detector.
-Rather than the typical form submission use case for Turnstile, the user will be redirected to an interstitial challenge page, and redirected back on success.
+Rather than the typical form submission use case for Turnstile, the user will be redirected to an interstitial challenge page, and automatically redirected back immediately on success.

 The motivating use case is fairly dumb (probably AI-related) crawlers, rather than targetted attacks, although we have tried to pay attention to security.
-Many of our use cases were crawlers getting caught in "infinite" page variations by following every combination of voluminous facet values in search results in a near "infinite space", and causing us resource usage issues.
+Many of our use cases were crawlers getting caught following every combination of voluminous facet values in search results in a near "infinite space", and causing us resource usage issues.

 ![challenge page screenshot](docs/challenge-page-example.png)